Accelerating the time-domain LISA response model with central finite differences and hybridization techniques: Taylor-expanded TDI variables

 \section{Taylor-expanded TDI variables}

 In this section, we expand the variables $y_{slr}$ and $X,Y,Z$ in powers of a combination of $L_l/c$ and $\|\mathbf{R}_{s,r}\|/c$ for both 1.5 and 2.0 TDI generations.
 We then simplify those expressions by assuming the low-frequency approximation described in Sec.~\ref{sec:lwa_response} for two time-delay configurations: equal and constant, and nonequal time-dependent.
-Within this limit, dynamics with timescales much smaller than $\sim 50 \, \rm{min}$ can be ignored, and Taylor expansions of the TDI variables are expected to approximate the full response well.
+Within this limit, dynamics with timescales much smaller than $\sim 50 \, \rm{min}$ can be ignored, and Taylor expansions of the TDI variables are expected to provide an accurate approximation of the full response.

+Previous studies have investigated Taylor expansions of TDI variables in realistic LISA configurations--accounting for time-varying arm lengths, nested delays, and on-board antialiasing filters--for the purpose of modeling and simulating the residual laser frequency noise in the Michelson variables with remarkable precision (see e.g.~\cite{PhysRevD.99.084023}).
+In the present work, as an initial study, we consider instead a simplified configuration (as described in Sec.~\ref{sec:full_response}) that enables sufficiently fast response evaluations to support parameter estimation.
+Specifically, we assess both the accuracy and computational efficiency of a newly derived set of Taylor expansions (presented in this appendix) within an end-to-end parameter estimation pipeline (see Sec.~\ref{sec:parameter_estimation_studies}).
+Furthermore, as we show in the next sections, this analysis demonstrates that the use of finite-difference stencils offers valuable intuitive insights into the behavior of the TDI mechanism in the low-frequency regime of the LISA sensitivity band.